How we protect you

 The principles that guide CMPA assistance have evolved over time, often in response to members who have contacted the Association with the question, "Will the CMPA help me?"

 Find out more about CMPA's principles of assistance.

 What is occurrence-based assistance?

-CMPA membership includes occurrence-based assistance, which means a member's protection extends from the date care was provided, irrespective of when a legal action or complaint is made.
+CMPA membership includes occurrence-based assistance, which means that if you were a member when the care was provided you are eligible for protection, irrespective of when a legal action or complaint might occur in the future.

 Occurrence-based assistance is important because some medical-legal actions may be initiated many years after care was provided — even when the physician is not practising and is no longer a member.
 Occurrence-based assistance benefits physicians who have stopped practising for a period of time due to illness, parental leave, sabbatical, or other reasons.
 Former members remain eligible for assistance in retirement, and their estate is similarly protected should a legal action arise after they have passed on.